GholemHub/ShakeLub/README.md

 # ShakeLub
 This program have been made for bartenders.
-Width this program you can make new shakes or find new one.
+With this program you can make shakes or find new one.

 Made by Alex Segeda